corda/corda-docs/content/en/docs/cenm/1.4/signing-service.md

 unsigned material from these defined locations, and then push the signed material back to the same location once signed.

-Service locations directly connect to the service which manages the material (i.e. CSRs, Network Map).
+Service locations directly connect to the service, which manages the material (CSRs, Network Map).

 #### Signing Tasks